mitoc/website/_pages/about/get-reimbursed.md

 ### General Guidelines for Reimbursement

 *   Follow the instructions on this page carefully.
 If not, your reimbursement may be delayed or we will be unable to process it.
 If in doubt, email [mitoc-trez@mit.edu](mailto:mitoc-trez@mit.edu).
-*   Most of the restrictions on what we can and cannot purchase/reimburse come from the [Student Activities Office](http://studentlife.mit.edu/sao/finance) and are non-negotiable.
+*   Most of the restrictions on what we can and cannot purchase/reimburse come from [Student Organizations, Leadership and Engagement](https://studentlife.mit.edu/sole/finance) and are non-negotiable.
 Make yourself aware of these by reviewing this page BEFORE purchasing MITOC items, and do not ask the treasurer to try to skirt these rules.
 *   To get reimbursed, you must submit i) an itemized receipt and ii) proof of payment.
 Proof of payment can be a listed credit card on the receipt or as "Balance=$0", "Paid", etc. If proof of payment is not present, a statement with everything except the transaction and your name can be accepted.
 *   **KEEP ALL RECEIPTS UNTIL REIMBURSED!!!** If you do not have proof of payment, you CANNOT be reimbursed.
 As of February 2018, physical receipts DO NOT need to be submitted for non-travel expenses.
 *   For Amazon orders, you must submit the final order details, which are itemized and have proof of payment.
 This can be found under Your Account >> Your Orders >> Invoice AFTER the order has shipped.